jtb/puzzles/_posts/2024-08-23-van-houten-cocoa.md

 <img src="{{ site.baseurl }}/mysite/VanHouten/vanhouten_padlock.jpeg" width="49%">

 # Sliding Puzzles
-Later on, Van Houten appeared to sponsor contests involving sliding puzzles.
+Later on, Van Houten sponsored contests with monetary prizes involving sliding puzzles.
 The first one was the Pasalong Slide Puzzle in the Daily Mail in 1930.
 Later they had a contest for the Tit-Bits Teaser No. 4, which they called the Pasalong Slide Puzzle No. 2, with the competition closing Feb 28th 1931

 ## Patents